kehantan/labbook/docs/protein/bradford.rst

 #.
 Dilute BSA powder in distilled water to make stock solution of BSA (5 mg/mL).

-    * It is adviced to dilute the BSA into solvent that is same as our protein sample for more accurate results.
+    * It is best to dilute the BSA using solvent that is same as the solvent of the protein sample for more accurate results.

 #.
 Prepare a series of BSA standard solutions of known concentrations starting from 0, 200, 400, 600, 800, and up to 1000 ug/mL by diluting the BSA stock solution in distilled water to final volume of 50 uL.
 #.
-In a 96 well clear plate, add 10 uL of BSA or protein sample into 190 uL of Bradford reagent.
+In a 96 well clear plate, add 10 uL of BSA of different concentrations into 190 uL of Bradford reagent.
 Mix well.
 #.
 Include wells for blank by pipette 200 uL of distilled water.

     * The blank should be depending on what solvent you use for dissolving the BSA, can be distilled water, PBS, or buffer.